 Paying Restitution While On Supervised Release

 Once you are on supervised release you must pay restitution.
 You will be asked to fill out a number of forms disclosing assets, income (including income from spouse and dependents living with you), bank accounts, retirement account, etc. Word of advice, don’t lie on these forms, you don t want to go back to prison for hiding assets.
 If the judge sets up a payment plan at your sentencing, probation will follow what the judge ordered; probation can’t order you to pay more.
 If the probation officer tries to collect more, you need to remind them the judge setup a payment plan.
+If there is a change in ability to pay (more or less) probation can report to the Court who can then decide to modify the payments that are ordered.
 Don’t expect to receive any tax refunds either, the IRS most likely will have you flagged in their system to intercept your refund for payment towards your restitution.

 However, if the judge did not setup a payment plan for you, probation will decide your payments for you.
 This can get tricky for people real fast, depending on what type of probation officer you have and your income; you may have to make payments from $100 – $1000.
 If you are having financial issues contact your probation officer immediately and tell them so they can work out a better payment plan.
 If probation doesn’t budge on reducing payments, and you are having serious financial issues, then send anything you can afford to send, since it will be harder for them to argue to a judge to violate your probation for not paying the full amount.
 Sending something (anything) makes a different statement then sending zero.